msbani/detection-and-tracking/README.md

 - **Re-detection:** Every few frames (or when tracking fails), the system redetects the ball to maintain robustness.

 ## Key Features
-- Lightweight and efficient — suitable for real time tracking.
+- Lightweight and efficient: suitable for real time tracking.
   ```bash
   tracker = cv2.legacy.TrackerMOSSE_create()
   ```